Car brand reviews

 Article 20 of 26

 Skoda is the VW Group's popular budget brand.
-Should you consider its cars?
+Should you consider a Skoda car?
 Find out from our expert Skoda overview.

 Based in the Czech Republic, Skoda was once regarded as the lame duck of European brands.
 It has built up its reputation by offering solidly practical family cars at prices that have traditionally undercut its main rivals.

 To see how all the Skoda cars we've tested, head straight to our Skoda reviews.